natserract/postfirewood/README.md

 Your browser should open automatically to `http://localhost:8910` to see the web app.
 Lambda functions run on `http://localhost:8911` and are also proxied to `http://localhost:8910/.redwood/functions/*`.

 ## Addition Features
-The goal is to have the following:
+Some of the implementations added:
 - Authentication and Sign Up using firebase
 - Token encryption for authentication
 - Observable token